Definitions of local density in density-dependent potentials for mixtures

-We denote these as partial and full LD variant respectively.
+We denote these as the partial and full LD variants respectively.

 The partial LD variant was used by Sanyal \emph{et al.}~\cite{Sanyal_JPCB_2018} and also had originally been implemented in the DL\_MESO package~\cite{DLMS}, which has inspired the present exploration.
-The total LD variant was discussed in Section V in Trofimov \emph{et al.}~\cite{Trofimov_JCP_2002} and, implicitly, in Warren~\cite{Warren_PRE_2013}, when introducing the no-go theorem stating that parameter $B$ must be constant across particle types if the potential $U$ is to be conservative.
+The total LD variant was discussed in Section V in Trofimov \emph{et al.}~\cite{Trofimov_JCP_2002} and, implicitly, in Warren~\cite{Warren_PRE_2013}, when introducing the no-go theorem stating that the parameter $B$ must be constant across particle types if the potential $U$ is to be conservative.

 In this work, we discuss the viability of these two LD variants of multicomponent systems.
 We show that the partial variant can have type-dependent parameters $B^{(\alpha\beta)}$, but it behaves unphysically in that a simple relabelling of particles alters the forces between them.
 This in turn affects local ordering and phase behaviour.
-As a result, only the total LD variant is usable.
+As a result, only the total LD variant is usable in practice.
 Drawing on research in solid state physics, we redefine the latter such that it can accommodate variability among different particle types.